 Past research has confirmed the vaccine's safety.
 It is created by using a single protein from each type of virus and as a result, it cannot cause HPV infection or cancer.
 But like all vaccines, side effects are possible.
 Most are minor.
 They may include pain and redness at the injection site, fever, dizziness or nausea.
 Some people have fainted after receiving the shot.
 Although blood clots and Guillain-Barré syndrome—a disorder that weakens muscles—have been reported, scientific studies have not found that the vaccine caused these problems.

-How the HPV Vaccine is Given
+How is the HPV vaccine given?

-The CDC recommends that 11 to 12-year-olds receive two doses of the HPV vaccine six to 12 months apart.
-The first dose is recommended at age 11–12, however, this vaccine can actually be given as early as age nine.
-Only two doses are recommended if vaccination started at age nine and through age 14.
-Teens and young adults who start the series later, between the ages of 15 through 26 years, need three doses of the HPV vaccine.
-Adolescents aged nine through 14 years who have already received two doses of HPV vaccine less than five months apart will require a third dose.
+Ochsner administers the 9-valent HPV vaccine (Gardasil® 9, 9vHPV), which is approved for use in both males and females.
+The vaccine includes protection against common genital warts.
+The CDC recommends that 11- to 12-year-olds receive two doses of the HPV vaccine six to 12 months apart.
+The first dose is recommended at age 11–12, however, this vaccine can actually be given as early as age 9.
+Only two doses are recommended if vaccination started at age 9 and through 14.
+Teens and young adults who start the series later, between the ages of 15 through 45 years, need three doses of the HPV vaccine.
+Adolescents aged 9 through 14 years who have already received two doses of HPV vaccine less than five months apart will require a third dose.

 This vaccine is injected in a muscle on the upper arm or thigh by a healthcare professional.
 You will be observed for 15 minutes after each dose.
-Occasionally fainting happens after the vaccine is given, so it is recommended that you sit or lie down during the 15 minutes.
+Occasionally fainting occurs after the vaccine is given, so it is recommended that you sit or lie down during the 15 minutes.